algorealmInc/SwarmNL/README.md

 All the hassles and fun of networking has been taken care of for you.
 You only need to worry about simple configurations.
 That easy!

 ## Features
-- Node Configuration: SwarmNL provides a simple interface to configure a node and specify parameters to dictate its behaviour.
+- **Node Configuration**: SwarmNL provides a simple interface to configure a node and specify parameters to dictate its behaviour.
 This includes:
     - Selection and configuration of the transport layers to be supported by the node.
     - Selection of the cryptographic keypairs (ed25519, RSA, secp256k1, ecdsa)
     - Storage and retrieval of keypair locally.